nhm-herpetology/museum-NGS-training/Unit_02/Molecular_Lab/README.md

 <details>
   <summary>Click to expand protocol!</summary>

->Here we will start building an NGS library of genomic double-stranded DNA (dsDNA) for six samples using starting amounts of 500 ng dsDNA.
+>Here we will start building an NGS library of genomic double-stranded DNA (dsDNA) for six samples using starting amounts of 500 ng dsDNA and NEBNext Master Mixes.

+**Materials**

+* NEBNext dsDNA Fragmentase (M0348S/L)
+* Serapure magnetic bead solution (from Unit 1)
+* NEBNext End Repair Module (E6050)
+* NEBNext dA-tailing Module (E6053)
+* 1.5 mL microcentrifuge tubes
+* PCR tubes
+* Thermal cycler, water bath, or heat block

+1. Using the DNA extractions from Unit 1, we are now going to prepare the DNA for library construction.
+First, we need to prepare 500 ng from the DNA isolates.
+I use a spreadsheet with three columns to do this:

 </details>